Automatically detects stopped vehicles on the highway or hard-shoulder

 For this initiative to succeed, highways agencies must consider all aspects of safety including monitoring the hard shoulder, ensuring it is clear of stopped vehicles and debris.
 Without a system that can accurately detect these problems, smart motorways and all-lane running cannot be safely implemented.

-ClearWay provides accurate stopped vehicle and incident detection across multiple lanes, including the hard shoulder.
+ClearWay provides accurate stopped vehicle and incident detection across multiple lanes, including the hard shoulder, and even the emergency areas.
 The fully automatic system can activate warning signs and and alert operators within 10 seconds of a detected stopped vehicle.
 Operators can then chose to close the hard-shoulder, and drivers are aware of the stopped vehicle, reducing the likelihood of a secondary incident.

 - Stopped vehicle and debris detection in hard shoulder